IBM-Cloud/terraform-provider-ibm/website/docs/r/cd_toolchain_tool_jenkins.html.markdown

   * Constraints: The maximum length is `128` characters.
 The minimum length is `0` characters.
 The value must match regular expression `/^([^\\x00-\\x7F]|[a-zA-Z0-9-._ ])+$/`.
 * `parameters` - (Required, List) Unique key-value pairs representing parameters to be used to create the tool.
 Nested scheme for **parameters**:
-	* `api_token` - (Optional, String) Type the API token to use for Jenkins REST API calls so that DevOps Insights can collect data from Jenkins.
+	* `api_token` - (Optional, String) The API token to use for Jenkins REST API calls so that DevOps Insights can collect data from Jenkins.
 You can find the API token on the configuration page of your Jenkins instance.
-	* `api_user_name` - (Optional, String) Type the user name to use with the Jenkins server's API token, which is required so that DevOps Insights can collect data from Jenkins.
+	* `api_user_name` - (Optional, String) The user name to use with the Jenkins server's API token, which is required so that DevOps Insights can collect data from Jenkins.
 You can find your API user name on the configuration page of your Jenkins instance.
-	* `dashboard_url` - (Required, String) Type the URL of the Jenkins server that you want to open when you click the Jenkins card in your toolchain.
+	* `dashboard_url` - (Required, String) The URL of the Jenkins server dashboard for this integration.
+In the graphical UI, this is the dashboard that the browser will navigate to when you click the Jenkins integration tile.
-	* `name` - (Required, String) Type a name for this tool integration, for example: my-jenkins.
-This name displays on your toolchain.
+	* `name` - (Required, String) The name for this tool integration.
-	* `webhook_url` - (Optional, String) Use this webhook in your Jenkins jobs to send notifications to other tools in your toolchain.
-For details, see the Configuring Jenkins instructions.
+	* `webhook_url` - (Optional, String) The webhook to use in your Jenkins jobs to send notifications to other tools in your toolchain.
 * `toolchain_id` - (Required, Forces new resource, String) ID of the toolchain to bind the tool to.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `36` characters.
 The value must match regular expression `/^[a-fA-F0-9]{8}-[a-fA-F0-9]{4}-4[a-fA-F0-9]{3}-[89abAB][a-fA-F0-9]{3}-[a-fA-F0-9]{12}$/`.